The Nutritional Benefits of Cooking With Coconut Oil

 Coconut Oil helps you burn fat.

 You may not have realized it, but you’re probably already familiar with the benefits of coconut oil.
-You’ve likely seen it in your local grocery store or perhaps even added it to your morning smoothie for a bit of extra flavor.
-Coconut is one of the most common ingredients in recipes worldwide, from Thai curries to Filipino desserts.
+You’ve likely seen it in your local grocery store or perhaps even added it to your morning smoothie for some extra flavor.
+Coconut is one of the most common recipes worldwide, from Thai curries to Filipino desserts.
 But did you know that this ingredient can also help you lose weight?

 The secret behind coconut’s weight loss effect lies in its medium chain triglycerides (MCTs).
 MCTs are more easily digested than other fats and are metabolized by the liver instead of stored as body fat.
 They provide immediate energy for your body and encourage fat burning!